-L. STAND ALONE MRA
+K. STAND ALONE MRA

-If the servicer determines the borrower is not eligible for a modification under traditional or special loan servicing options, the servicer can offer the borrower a standalone MRA to cure the delinquency if the following criteria are met:
+If the servicer determines the borrower is able to make their current contractual payment, the servicer can offer the borrower a stand-alone MRA to cure the delinquency if the following criteria are met:

-- The hardship that caused the borrowers involuntary inability to pay has been cured. - The borrower's current payment is below 31%; - There is no reasonable ability for the borrower to cure the delinquency on their own within 12 months; and - The borrower has not been modified under Special Loan Servicing options in the past.
+- The hardship that caused the borrowers involuntary inability to pay has been cured. - There is no reasonable ability for the borrower to cure the delinquency on their own within 12 months.

-If all the above conditions are met, the servicer may utilize a mortgage recovery advance to settle the borrower delinquency and return the borrower to a current status.
-The mortgage recovery advance is limited to an amount no greater than what is necessary to resolve any delinquency and unreimbursed servicer advances made during the delinquency and must meet all other requirements as explained in section 5.K above.
+If the above conditions are met, the servicer may utilize a MRA to settle the borrower delinquency and return the borrower to a current status.
+The MRA is limited to an amount no greater than what is necessary to resolve any delinquency and unreimbursed servicer advances made during the delinquency and must meet all other requirements as explained in section 5.K above.

-M. TRIAL PAYMENT REQUIREMENTS
+L. TRIAL PAYMENT REQUIREMENTS

-Prior to modifying a loan using RD Special Loan Servicing, the servicer must have the borrower complete a trial period during which the borrower makes the monthly mortgage payment they would make under the modified mortgage.
+Prior to modifying a loan using any type of MRA or a modification in which the borrower's payment increases, the servicer must have the borrower complete a trial period during which the borrower makes the monthly mortgage payment they would make under the modified mortgage.

-For borrowers who are in default when special loan servicing is initiated, the trial period must be three months in length.
-The servicer cannot modify the loan using special loan servicing unless the borrower makes all three reduced trial payments on time.
+For borrowers who are in default when a trial payment is initiated, the trial period must be three months in length.
+The servicer cannot modify the loan unless the borrower makes all three modified trial payments in the month in which they are due.

-For borrowers facing imminent default when special loan servicing is initiated, the trial period must be four months in length.
-The servicer cannot modify the loan using special loan servicing unless the borrower makes all four reduced trial payments on time.

-All trial payments must be made in the month in which they are due.
+For borrowers facing imminent default when a trial payment is initiated, the trial period must be four months in length.
+The servicer cannot modify the loan unless the borrower makes all four reduced trial payments in the month in which they are due.

-N. STEPS TO ACHIEVE AFFORDABILITY IN ORDER OF PRIORITY
+M. STEPS TO ACHIEVE AFFORDABILITY IN ORDER OF PRIORITY